 There is plenty more animal watching and spotting at “Blue Sky”….click here to read more!

-You can mountain bike right from your cabin or the nearby trails into the Beartooth Wilderness.
-Mountain bikes are included at no additional charge to our guests.
+You can mountain bike right from your cabin on the scenic gravel roads or the nearby mountain bike trails in the area.

 We have numerous hiking trails of varying degrees within minutes of “Blue Sky”!
 The Absaroka/ Beartooth Wilderness is over 943,000 acres!
 Most people quickly discover that a day or two is just not enough.
 With 944 lakes and nine major drainages, the Beartooths are also an angler’s paradise!
 About 350 lakes have stocked or naturally reproducing trout populations.
 In this wilderness the vast majority of activity occurs in the Beartooths.
 Even though the Beartooths attract lots of visitors, the area can absorb this use in a way that can give you the feeling you have the wilderness to yourself.
 Instead of competing for designated campsites or huts, backcountry travelers can camp anywhere.
 And anywhere is a big place in the Beartooths!!
 You can hike to over 10,000 feet and experience the Alpine tundra or take an easy hike among the evergreens to a dramatic waterfall.
 For trail descriptions and planning, we recommend The Falcon Guide Book entitled “Hiking the Absaroka-Beartooth Wilderness”.
 “Blue Sky” is centrally located near the East Rosebud Drainage.
 There are maps & hiking books in the cabins as well.
 We can point you in the right direction upon arrival.
 There are hundreds of trails from easy to challenging.
 Note: we recommend hiking with Bear Spray.
 We have some on hand here for your use, but if you plan to hike in Yellowstone, you will need to purchase you own canister.